Justice Dept. opens policing probe over Breonna Taylor death

 The investigation announced Monday is into the Louisville-Jefferson County Metro Government and the Louisville Metro Police Department.
 It is known as a “pattern or practice” — examining whether there is a pattern or practice of unconstitutional or unlawful policing — and will be a more sweeping review of the entire police department.

+“I can’t wait for the world to see Louisville Police Department for what it really is,” Taylor’s mother, Tamika Palmer, tweeted after the announcement.

-Sam Aguiar, an attorney for Breonna Taylor’s family, posted a celebratory message on social media shortly after the announcement.
+Sam Aguiar, an attorney for Breonna Taylor’s family, also posted a celebratory message on social media shortly after the announcement.

-“Boom.
-Thank you,” he wrote.
 Aguiar and other attorneys negotiated a $12 million settlement in September with the city of Louisville over Taylor’s death.

+Louisville city leaders said they supported the broad probe and the city’s mayor called it a “really exciting, positive thing.”

+“I think it’s a good thing,” said Louisville Chief Erika Shields.
+“I think that it’s necessary because police reform quite honestly is needed in near every agency across the country.”

 The investigation will specifically focus on whether the Louisville Metro Police Department engages in a pattern of unreasonable force, including against people engaging in peaceful activities, and will also examine whether the police department conducts unconstitutional stops, searches and seizures and whether the department illegally executes search warrants, Garland said.